x52dev/contracts/README.md

 ## Set-up

 To install the latest version, add `contracts` to the dependency section of the `Cargo.toml` file.

 ```
 [dependencies]
 contracts = "0.3.0"
 ```

 To then bring all procedural macros into scope, you can add `use contracts::*;` in all files you plan to use the contract attributes.

-Alternatively use the "old-style" of importing macros to have them available in project-wide.
+Alternatively use the "old-style" of importing macros to have them available project-wide.

 ```rust
 #[macro_use]